tmthydvnprt/SI-Unit-Conversion/README.md

 # SI-Unit-Conversion

-SI defined unit conversion factors and a general converter function to use them
+Provides SI defined unit conversion factors (in `conversion_factors` dictionary) and a general converter function (`convert()`) to use them.

+The conversion factors used are defined in Appendix B.9. of the [NIST Guide to the SI](http://www.nist.gov/pml/pubs/sp811/appenb9.cfm)